-Each of the eight times that we have visited Canada’s smallest province, Prince Edward Island, we have spent time in the charming provincial capital located on the island’s south shore.
+Each of the nine times that we have visited Canada’s smallest province, Prince Edward Island, with our kids we have spent time in the charming provincial capital located on the island’s south shore.
 Charlottetown, known as the Birthplace of Confederation, is a walkable city with historic sites, arts and culture, outdoor activities and fun festivals that make it a great destination for families.

 Updated September 2017

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.